-I was mad at the sexualization/exoticization of Asian women, no matter how we dress, or how we wear our hair, or what kind of accent we have.
+- I was mad at the sexualization/exoticization of Asian women, no matter how we dress, or how we wear our hair, or what kind of accent we have.

-I was mad at myself for not realizing and acting sooner.
+- I was mad at myself for not realizing and acting sooner.

-And so I was your classic social justice warrior stereotype – I was learning, mad about what I was learning, and I had a lot of misplaced aggressions.
+I made a lot of mistakes fumbling through 2011.
+I was your classic social justice warrior stereotype – I was learning, mad about what I was learning, and I had a lot of misplaced aggressions.
 But it was also a great time to channel those emotions into my artwork.
 And thus, Generalizasian was born.